jfo8000/genuary-challenges/index.md

 I thought I'd celebrate Genuary by show some of the more crazier things you can do with [BuildBee MakeCode](https://makecode.buildbee.com).

-BuildBee MakeCode is a free code editor provided as a service to the 3d printing community by the team at [BuildBee](https://buildbee.com)
+BuildBee MakeCode is a free, open source code editor provided as a service to the 3d printing community by the team at [BuildBee](https://buildbee.com)

 ## Genurary 1 - Draw 10,000 of something.